 h.
 Believers are to "Consider how to stimulate One Another to Love and Good Deeds."
 This involves thinking about how others may be helped and urging all to action (Heb 10:24-25).
-This principle involves thinking in an unselfish manner and assembling for the purpose of i.
-Believers are to "Eagerly Await One Another," which refers to expecting a joy of association with other Believers (1 Cor 11:33).

 This principle involves thinking in an unselfish manner and assembling for the purpose of encouragement.